Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 The discarded cuttings from a single vine can be used to produce dozens of new plants each year.

-Cuttings 12-18 inches in length with 3 or more buds are taken from dormant plants in the fall or winter.
+Cuttings should be 12-18 inches long, with at least 3 buds and are taken from dormant plants in the fall or winter.
 The hardwood cuttings are stored in a cold moist environment until the beginning of the growing season.

 Shortly before the beginning of the growing season, the grape cuttings are either calloused to induce root growth or simply dipped in rooting hormone and placed in the soil.